DaxServer/validation-schema-codegen/ARCHITECTURE.md

 The `generateCode` function in <mcfile name="index.ts" path="src/index.ts"></mcfile> orchestrates the entire code generation process:

 1.  **Input Processing**: Creates a `SourceFile` from input using `createSourceFileFromInput`
-2.  **Generic Interface Detection**: Checks for generic interfaces to determine required TypeBox imports
+2.  **Generic Type Detection**: Checks for generic interfaces and type aliases to determine required TypeBox imports (including `TSchema`)
 3.  **Output File Creation**: Creates a new output file with necessary `@sinclair/typebox` imports using `createOutputFile`
 4.  **Dependency Traversal**: Uses `DependencyTraversal` to analyze and sort all type dependencies
 5.  **Code Generation**: Processes sorted nodes using `TypeBoxPrinter` in `printSortedNodes`